top of page

 Instead of being completely inside the experience, you begin to notice it.

-And in that noticing, something loosens.
+And in that noticing, something begins to soften.

 A little more space.